OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-069.md

 ## Psalm 69:34

-> Let heaven and earth praise Him,
+> Let the heavens and the earth extol Him,
-> The seas and everything that moves in them.
+> The seas and all that move within them.

 ## Psalm 69:35